-- definition and relative prioritization of the research objectives and science questions the proposed facility will address; - site-independent description of the research infrastructure and technical requirements needed to meet the science (technical requirements normally flow down from the science); - system-level design, including definition of all functional requirements and major systems; - budget and contingency estimates appropriate to a Conceptual Design; - initial concept for a construction and commissioning schedule; - initial risk analysis and mitigation strategy for construction, identifying enabling technologies, high-risk or long-lead items, and Research and Development (R&D) needed to reduce project risk to acceptable levels; - potential environmental and safety impacts to be considered in site selection (see "Compliance with Environmental and Related Statues," page 16 below); - description of the scope of work, budget and schedule needed to continue planning the project to bring it to the next stage, Preliminary Design; - plan for project management, including description of possibilities for international and interagency partnering; and - initial estimate of annual operations and maintenance funding that will be needed if the facility is constructed and operated.
+- Definition and relative prioritization of the research objectives and science questions the proposed facility will address; - Site-independent description of the research infrastructure and technical requirements needed to meet the science (technical requirements normally flow down from the science); - System-level des ign, i ncluding de finition o f al I functional r equirements and m ajor systems; - Budget and contingency estimates appropriate to a Conceptual Design;11 - Initial concept for a construction and commissioning schedule; - Initial risk analysis and mitigation strategy for construction, identifying enabling technologies, high-risk or long-lead items, and R&D needed to reduce project risk to acceptable levels; - Potential env ironmental and s afety i mpacts to be c onsidered in site selection (see "Compliance with Environmental, Cultural and Historical Statues," page 19 below); - Description of the scope of work, budget and schedule needed to continue planning the project to bring it to the next stage, Preliminary Design; - Plan for project management, including description of possibilities for international and interagency partnering; and - Initial estimate of annual operations and maintenance funding that will be needed if the facility is constructed and operated.

-Completion of the Conceptual Design Stage also requires production of a draft Project Execution Plan (PEP), described in detail on Page 12 below.
-The entire process typically takes several years, during which there are different - but complementary and coordinated - responsibilities and activities for the community, NSF program staff and participating entities (for example: other agencies, foreign governments, and private foundations).
+Completion of the Conceptual Design Stage also requires production of a draft Project Execution Plan (PEP), 12 described in detail on Page 15 below.
+The entire process typically takes several years, during which there are different - but complementary and coordinated - responsibilities and activities for the community, NSF program staff and various funding sources.